stassa/louise/README.md

 The first step in Louise's learning procedure transforms a MIL problem into an _encapsulated_ representation.
-The encapsulation of a MIL problem can be inspected with a cll to the predicate `list_encapsulated_problem/1`
+The encapsulation of a MIL problem can be inspected with a call to the predicate `list_encapsulated_problem/1`

 An example of listing the encapsulated MIL problem for `ancestor/2` is as
 follows: